rkaveski/meeting-rec/README.md

 # MeetingRec

 MeetingRec is an AI-powered meeting recorder and transcription tool for macOS.
-It lives in your menu bar, allowing you to easily record meetings, capture screenshots, and generate transcriptions and summaries using OpenAI.
+It lives in your menu bar, allowing you to easily record meetings, capture screenshots, and generate transcriptions using OpenAI.

 ## Features